z13swee/Dodgee/README.md

 # Dodgee
 Game where the goal is to avoid projectile with your mouse

+    Add animated gif of gameplay here!

 # How to compile (Linux)
 Make sure CMake and the development libraries for SDL, SDL-Image, SDL-ttf, SDL-mixer are installed.
 Then simply issue:

 ```